14 best Christmas light trails to visit in the UK

 Wiltshire’s safari and adventure park takes a different approach to other light trails across the country, with illuminations found in the form of everyone’s favourite characters from Aardman Animations.
 Spot Shaun the Sheep and friends singing carols, before wandering the trail to find Wallace and Gromit posing for a pic outside a lit-up recreation of the gates of Buckingham Palace.

 Other illuminated British landmarks also dot the trail, from a 15m tall Tower Bridge, Stonehenge and Giant’s Causeway.
-Beyond the lights, families can get lost in Britain’s biggest maze, or board a train to find Santa’s workshop, before sitting back to relax while watching an Aardman classic IN AN OUTDOOR CINEMA?
+Beyond the lights, families can get lost in Britain’s biggest maze, or board a train to find Santa’s workshop, before sitting back to relax while watching an Aardman classic.

 Price: Adults from £49.95, children from £37.45, under twos go free